-1. What happens if my letter of recommendation writers do not have their letters completed by September 29th (the date ERAS applications can start to be reviewed by programs)?
+- What happens if my letter of recommendation writers do not have their letters completed by September 19th (the date ERAS and PSCA applications can start to be reviewed by programs)?

 While ACAPS encourages use of the recommendation form by your letter of recommendation writers, it is not mandatory and some faculty will opt to only write a standard letter of recommendation.
 Programs are aware of this variability in usage and based on the experience of over the past years, whether a letter writer does or does not use the additional ACAPS form does NOT affect the impact of the letter.

 For plastic surgery, the majority of interviews will occur between December and February.
-A list of currently scheduled interview dates can be found at: American Council of Academic Plastic Surgeons - Interview Dates
+A list of currently scheduled interview dates can be found here: American Council of Academic Plastic Surgeons - Interview Dates

 - Does ACAPS have a policy on whether interviews should be virtual or in person?

 ACAPS is requesting that all plastic surgery residency programs conduct virtual interviews in the 2022-2023 resident selection cycle.
 View the AAMC position on interviews for 2022-2023.